-Northern Europe is a hot destination right now, especially for cruise lines.
+Northern Europe is a hot destination, especially for cruise lines.
 More and more itineraries are being added, so you have even more choices when it comes to ports of call.
-Our first cruise was a Northern Europe cruise on Celebrity Silhouette, stopping in 7 countries along the way, and it was a really great experience that I would highly recommend to anyone who wants to explore all that Northern Europe has to offer all at once.
+Our first cruise was a Northern Europe cruise, stopping in 7 countries along the way, and it was a really great experience that I would highly recommend to anyone who wants to explore all that Northern Europe has to offer all at once.

 Northern Europe Cruising General Info